Euphrates: Drainage basin

 The drainage basins of the Kara Su and the Murat River cover an area of 22000 km2 and 40000 km2, respectively.
 Estimates of the area of the Euphrates drainage basin vary widely; from a low 233000 km2 to a high 766000 km2.
 Recent estimates put the basin area at 388000 km2, 444000 km2 and 579314 km2.
 The greater part of the Euphrates basin is located in Turkey, Syria, and Iraq.
 According to both Daoudy and Frenken, Turkey's share is 28 percent, Syria's is 17 percent and that of Iraq is 40 percent.
 Isaev and Mikhailova estimate the percentages of the drainage basin lying within Turkey, Syria and Iraq at 33, 20 and 47 percent respectively.
 Some sources estimate that approximately 15 percent of the drainage basin is located within Saudi Arabia, while a small part falls inside the borders of Kuwait.
 Finally, some sources also include Jordan in the drainage basin of the Euphrates; a small part of the eastern desert (220 km2) drains toward the east rather than to the west.

+Climate change

+In 2021, the Iraqi Ministry of Water Resources reported that the Euphrates river could dry out by 2040 due to climate change and droughts.